Oliver Edvardsen: Go Ahead Eagles

 On 15 July 2022, Edvardsen moved to the Netherlands, signing a three-year contract with Eredivisie club Go Ahead Eagles.
 He quickly became a key player for the Deventer side, scoring 7 goals in 28 league appearances in his debut 2022–23 season.
 He continued his good form into the 2023–24 season, again netting 7 league goals and scoring 3 times in the KNVB Cup.
 Edvardsen had a particularly strong start to the 2024–25 season, scoring 9 goals in 16 appearances across league and cup competitions by the winter break, performances which led to interest from Ajax.
 Across two and a half seasons, he scored 26 goals in 81 appearances for Go Ahead Eagles.

 Ajax

 On 31 January 2025, Edvardsen signed a contract with Ajax until June 2028, with the club holding an option for an additional year.
 He made his debut for the club on 9 February 2025, coming on as a substitute in a 2–0 away win against Fortuna Sittard.
 He made an immediate impact, scoring 3 goals in his first 6 Eredivisie appearances for Ajax, including a goal against AZ Alkmaar on 16 March.
 He also registered an assist on his first start in the UEFA Europa League against Union Saint-Gilloise.
+On 20 January 2026, he scored his first UEFA Champions League goal in a 2–1 away victory over Villarreal.